go1security/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Ensured my change works with any recent changes or updates in related components
+- [ ] I have added necessary monitoring to Datadog